Islamic University of Niger

-The Islamic University in Niger (IUIN) is an international university in Say, Niger west of Niamey.
+The Islamic University in Niger (IUIN) is an international university in Say, Niger.
 Students and faculty study in Arabic, French, and English.

 The university's vice-chancellor's office is in Niamey.

 History

 IUIN began following recommendations at the 2nd Islamic Summit of Kings and Heads of States and governments in at Lahore (Pakistan).

-It was meant to become one of the leading research and educational establishments responding to the needs of the Muslim Ummah in West Africa and the Muslim Word in general, by producing and promoting a new generation of Muslims, technically and morally equipped to face the challenges of the Word.
+It was meant to become one of the leading research and educational establishments responding to the needs of the Muslim Ummah in West Africa and the Muslim world in general, by producing and promoting a new generation of Muslims, technically and morally equipped to face the challenges of the world.

-It started its activities in with a hundred or so students majoring in Arabic Language and Islamic studies.
+It started its activities in 1986 with approximately 100 students majoring in Arabic language and Islamic studies.
 The IUIN is a member of the Federation of the Universities of the Islamic World (FUIW).

 Structure

 Degree programmes are offered in five faculties, two centers, and two institutes.